pallets/click/docs/complex.rst

 Click is designed to assist with the creation of complex and simple CLI tools alike.
 However, the power of its design is the ability to arbitrarily nest systems together.
-For instance, in case you have ever used Django, you will have realized that it provides a command line utility, but so does Celery (for instance).
-When using Celery with Django there are two tools that need to interact with each other and be cross configured.
+For instance, if you have ever used Django, you will have realized that it provides a command line utility, but so does Celery.
+When using Celery with Django, there are two tools that need to interact with each other and be cross-configured.

-In a theoretical world of two separate click command line utilities they can solve this problem by nesting one inside the other.
+In a theoretical world of two separate click command line utilities, they could solve this problem by nesting one inside the other.
 For instance, the web framework could also load the commands for the message queue framework.

 Basic Concepts
 --------------

-To understand how this works you need to understand two concepts: contexts and the calling convention.
+To understand how this works, you need to understand two concepts: contexts and the calling convention.

 Contexts